danielmarschall/cmdb2/README.md

 ### Common error messages

-Although CMDB2 is translated into English, the development environment was German, so, unfortunately, some common error messages are written in German.
+Although CMDB2 is translated into English, the development environment was German, so, unfortunately, some common error messages might be written in German.
 They are explained here:
 - "Die zum Aktualisieren angegebene Zeile wurde nicht gefunden.
 Einige Werte wurden seit dem letzten Lesen ggf. geändert.": This means that you are trying to change something that was already changed somewhere else.
 The solution is to cancel the edit/insert operation, and refresh the dataset (or close the window and reopen it) to get a fresh dataset that can be edited.
 - "In diese Spalte kann kein NULL Wert eingefügt werden": This means that you are trying to save a dataset but there are some mandatory fields missing.
 Check if you have entered everything that is required.